 Sperm motility refers to the movement of the sperm and plays a major role in achieving pregnancy.
-For conception to occur the sperms need to swim forward towards the egg and fertilise it before it disintegrates.
-It is not necessary for all the sperms to move.
-But according to WHO 2010 criteria in a semen analysis test at least 40% of the sperms should be moving in the given sample to be considered as normal and this is referred to as the total motility.
-Total motility records all the sperms that are moving, be it the ones that move with forward progression, one that moves in circles or the ones that are only fluttering their tails.
+For conception to occur, the sperm need to swim forward towards the egg and fertilise it before it disintegrates.
+It is not necessary for all the sperm to move.
+But according to WHO 2010 criteria in a semen analysis test at least 40% of the sperm should be moving in the given sample to be considered as the normal sperm motility and this is referred to as the total motility.
+Total motility records all the sperm that are moving, be it the ones that move with forwarding progression, one that moves in circles or the ones that are only fluttering their tails.

-- Grade a – These are sperms with progressive motility (should be 32%) that means they are the strongest and swim fast in a straight line or large circles.
+- Grade a – These sperm are with non-progressive motility that means they tend to travel in a curved or crooked motion.

-- Grade b – These sperms are with non-progressive motility that means they tend to travel in a curved or crooked motion.
+- Grade b – These sperm are with non-progressive motility that means they tend to travel in a curved or crooked motion.

-- Grade c – These are immotile sperms either fluttering their tails or they fail to move at all.
+- Grade c – These are immotile sperm, fluttering their tails, or they fail to move at all.

-And Total Motility (which is 40%) in a semen analysis report is given as the sum of progressive motility and non-progressive motility (Total motility = Grade a + Grade b).
+And Total Motility (which is 40%) in a semen analysis report is given as the sum of progressive sperm motility grade and non-progressive sperm motility grade (Total motility = Grade a + Grade b).

-We commonly hear about low sperm count and 90% of male infertility issues are caused by it.
+We commonly hear about low sperm count, and 90% of male infertility issues are caused by it.
 But poor sperm motility is also an important factor that needs to be considered while achieving pregnancy.
-When a man has a low sperm count it means there are fewer sperms that are travelling all along the long trail i.e. from the cervix to the fallopian tubes, hence reducing the possibility of that one sperm reaching the egg.
-And with a low motility the chance of that ‘one’ sperm fertilising the egg becomes even more difficult because with limited motility it won’t be able to reach the egg in time and fertilise it.
+When a man has a low sperm count, it means there are fewer sperm that are travelling all along the long trail, i.e. from the cervix to the fallopian tubes, hence reducing the possibility of that one sperm reaching the egg.
+And with low motility, the chance of that ‘one’ sperm fertilising the egg becomes even more difficult because with limited motility it won’t be able to reach the egg in time and fertilise it.

-There are several factors that can affect sperm motility and they are almost similar to the causes of low sperm count because these two male infertility factors often co-exist.
-A sperm with low count and motility may also have a poor morphology.
-So, if a sperm is not formed properly it may also not swim properly.
-There are some medical and environmental reasons and some lifestyle choices that a man makes that eventually diminishes the overall quality of sperm thus affecting its shape, count and movement.
-If a man can manage a proper lifestyle then there is a chance of improving the quality of sperm.
+There are several low sperm motility causes, and they are almost similar to the factors affecting low sperm count because these two male infertility factors often co-exist.
+Sperm with low count and motility may also have a poor morphology.
+So, if sperm is not formed properly, it may also not swim properly.
+There are some medical and environmental reasons and some lifestyle choices that a man makes that eventually diminishes the overall quality of sperm, thus affecting its shape, count and movement.
+If a man can manage a proper lifestyle, then there is a chance of improving the quality of sperm.

-- Health conditions – Some health conditions like diabetes, hypothyroidism, obesity, a presence of varicocele, testicular cancer, infection and etc can affect overall sperm quality.
+- Health conditions – Some health conditions like diabetes, hypothyroidism, obesity, a presence of varicocele, testicular cancer, infection etc. can lead to poor sperm motility.

 - Excessive heat – It is said that excessive heat around the genitals can cause fertility issues.

-- Medications – While trying to conceive it is advisable to consult a doctor and give the list of medications that are been taken as some medications can lead to male infertility.
+- Medications – While trying to conceive, it is advisable to consult a doctor and give the list of medications that have been taken as some medications can lead to male infertility.

-For pregnancy to occur everything should work in synchronization, right from a woman’s menstrual cycle to ovulation and hormonal balance, followed by timed intercourse and the sperm quality should be good so that it can increase the chances of pregnancy.
-After ovulation an egg stays in the fallopian tube for 12-24 hours waiting for the sperm to fertilise it.
-The sperms should be active enough to travel up the vagina, then go past the cervix, into the uterus and then swim to the fallopian tube to fertilise the egg before it disintegrates.
-It doesn’t matter how the couples are timing their intercourse, or what is a man’s sperm count, if the sperm are unable to travel towards the egg, pregnancy won’t be achieved.
+For low motility pregnancy success to occur, everything should work in synchronization, right from a woman’s menstrual cycle to ovulation and hormonal balance, followed by timed intercourse and the sperm quality should be good so that it can increase the chances of pregnancy.
+After ovulation, an egg stays in the fallopian tube for 12-24 hours waiting for the sperm to fertilise it.
+The sperm should be active enough to travel up the vagina, then go past the cervix, into the uterus and then swim to the fallopian tube to fertilise the egg before it disintegrates.
+It doesn’t matter how the couples are timing their intercourse, or what is a man’s sperm count; if the sperm is unable to travel towards the egg, pregnancy won’t be achieved.

-If a couple is facing an issue of low sperm motility while trying to conceive and have tried all the home remedies, taken vitamin supplements and even managed lifestyle changes without any luck, then the best course of action would be visiting an infertility specialist.
-During investigations if low motility is found due to some hormonal disorders, then treatment might be possible but if a genetic cause is responsible for low or no motility then assisted reproductive techniques (ART) might be recommended.
-The available options for ART are discussed below.
+If a couple is facing an issue of low semen motility while trying to conceive and has tried all the home remedies, taken vitamin supplements and even managed lifestyle changes without any luck, then the best course of action would be visiting an infertility specialist.
+During investigations, if low motility is found due to some hormonal disorders, then treatment might be possible but if a genetic cause is responsible for low or no motility then assisted reproductive techniques (ART) might be recommended.
+The available options for low sperm motility treatment are discussed below.

-Intrauterine insemination (IUI) is a procedure where healthy and active sperms are injected directly into the uterus.
-This procedure saves the sperm from taking the long journey from the cervix to the fallopian tube thus making it easier to reach the egg.
-But this procedure is recommended in males whose motility is a little lower 30-40% range.
+Intrauterine insemination (IUI) is a procedure where healthy and active sperm are injected directly into the uterus.
+This procedure saves the sperm from taking the long journey from the cervix to the fallopian tube, thus making it easier to reach the egg.
+But this procedure is recommended in males who have less than 30-40% sperm motility range.

 In vitro fertilisation (IVF) is recommended when IUI fails and when the sperm motility rate is lower than 30%.
 In this process, the egg is fertilised directly with the sperm in a lab.
 The embryo that is fertilised is then transferred to the uterus to establish a successful pregnancy.